anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <p align ="center"><b>Figure 3-12:</b> Storage Model - Cost vs Performance with Consumption Model Overlay</p>

 Where:
-* (Comparitive) Cost - is monetory value / unit of end user storage capacity (see below for indicative comparative costs)
+* (Comparative) Cost - is monetory value / unit of end user storage capacity
 * Performance - is defined by IOPS / Latency / Throughtput as typically each of these increases with successive generations of storage
 * Capacity - consumption needs are represented by width of the: Ultra High Performance, Enterprise Transactional, Value and Capacity storage options.
 * Storage Types - is how the storage is accessed and used, where: